daniellee862/northcoders-intro-week-array-methods-challenge/README.md

-# Array methods warm up task
+# Array methods warm up task.

 _Once you have **fork**ed and then **clone**d this repository_, complete the challenges in this order: